kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 underlying scheduling resources, we will provide a shared Go library.
 Controller developers will map their custom API surface to an intermediate representation, and the library will handle:

-- Generating the correct Workload, PodGroup, or CompositePodGroup hierarchies.
+- Generating the correct `Workload`, `PodGroup`, or `CompositePodGroup` hierarchies.
-- Applying sane scheduling defaults based on the controller's semantic purpose (e.g., defaulting to standard pod-by-pod scheduling for a core Job to explicitly prevent breaking existing CI/CD pipelines).
+- Applying sane scheduling defaults based on the controller's semantic purpose (e.g., defaulting to standard pod-by-pod scheduling for a core `Job` to explicitly prevent breaking existing CI/CD pipelines).
 - Handling standard validation logic.